dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 ## Postgres change data capture

-It would be very cool to see Postgres Logical Replication support built on top of Skunk.
+It would be great to see Postgres Logical Replication support built on top of Skunk.
 This would allow for building purely functional data pipelines that currently utilise Kafka, Debezium and a host of proprietary technologies.

 In certain scenarios, such as populating and keeping ElasticSearch clusters up to date, I can imagine foregoing this extra infrastructure entirely, if we had an `fs2.Stream`-based API into PostgreSQL logical replication.